Zero Childhood Cancer

 What we do

-ZERO began in 2015 with a pilot study in NSW, during which the platform needed to create a comprehensive and integrated precision medicine pipeline was set up and validated.
+ZERO began in 2015 with a pilot study in NSW, during which the platform needed to create a sophisticated and integrated precision medicine pipeline, that was set up and validated.

-Thanks to a $67 million joint funding announcement from the Federal Government and Minderoo Foundation* in April 2020, ZERO’s genetic testing platform will be accessible to all Australian children and young people diagnosed with cancer regardless of their risk type by the end 2023.
+Thanks to $67 million joint funding* from the Federal Government and Minderoo Foundation, ZERO’s genetic testing platform was expanded and at the end of 2023, ZERO became available to all Australian children and young people (0-18 years) diagnosed with cancer, regardless of their chance of survival.

-Each child or young adult participating in ZERO’s national clinical trial has a sample from their tumour subjected to detailed laboratory analyses, using a wide range of cutting-edge science and technology.
-This generates data that is not only used to provide potentially actionable recommendations to the child’s treating clinician, but is also used to inform a variety of child cancer research projects that will enhance the program’s capabilities over time.
+Each patient participating in ZERO’s national clinical trial has a sample from their tumour subjected to detailed laboratory analyses, using a wide range of cutting-edge science and technology.
+This generates data that is not only used to provide potentially actionable recommendations to the child’s treating clinician, but is also used to inform a variety of childhood cancer research projects that will enhance the knowledge pool and the program’s capabilities over time.

 * The Federal Government has contributed nearly $80M to ZERO in total, first supporting the national clinical trial with $20M awarded in 2016, followed by $5M from the Australian Brain Cancer Mission in 2018.
 In 2020, through the Medical Research Future Fund they awarded $54.8M towards the expansion for ZERO’s genetic testing platform.
 Minderoo Foundation has contributed $17.2M to ZERO, initially donating $5M towards the costs of the ZERO national clinical trial in 2017, and in 2020 pledged a further $12.2M to support the expansion of the Program through to 2025, resourcing of hospital network sites and support for ZERO’s digital data platforms.